temenostech/temenos-platform-documentation/docfx_project/home/techguides/manage-environments.md

 - CREATE _ ENVIRONMENT
 - MANAGE _ ENVIRONMENTS

-To understand what each of the permission does, hover the cursor over the variables and a short description will pop up or click [here](http://documentation.temenos.cloud/home/techguides/user-permissions) to get an overview of the permissions.
+To have a better understanding of the user permissions, hover the cursor over the variables and a short description will pop up or click [here](http://documentation.temenos.cloud/home/techguides/user-permissions) to read more.